-Between 2011 and 2014, a team of Olkola Traditional Owners also negotiated the handback of an additional 5 pastoral properties to the Corporation; Strathmay, Crosbie, Dixie, Wulpan and Killarney, culminating in the Handover of these properties to the Corporation as a mixture of Aboriginal Freehold and jointly managed protected areas in December 2014.
+A team of Olkola Traditional Owners also negotiated the handback of an additional 5 pastoral properties to the Corporation; Strathmay, Crosbie, Dixie, Wulpan and Killarney, culminating in the Handover of these properties to the Corporation as a mixture of Aboriginal Freehold and jointly managed protected areas in December 2014.

 The Corporation now holds and manages 869,822 hectares of Olkola Traditional Lands, and stands as a Corporation that represents the Olkola People of Cape York.

 Aboriginal Freehold land

 Pastoral Lease (Glen Garland)

 We, the Olkola People, all stand together as one, upholding our traditions and culture with great respect for our old ways.
 We lead and govern our own traditional lands, business and future.
 Others will listen to what we are saying and support our ways.

 Our ancestors have entrusted us to carry on the traditions and to care for the country and all the animals, plants and foods within.
 We do not take more than the land can give, so it will provide for generations to come.

 Our elders teach the young people language and knowledge of how to protect our sacred sites, artefacts, water places and stories of our land, so they continue to live on for generations to come.

 We support each other to live life to the fullest, living a healthy lifestyle, ensuring we have happy homes, good healthcare, and a safe community free of violence and crime.